v8/v8.dev/src/blog/jspi.md

 The JSPI works by intercepting the `Promise` object returned from  calls to JavaScript and suspending the main logic of the WebAssembly application.
 A callback is attached to this `Promise` object which will resume the suspended WebAssembly code when invoked by the browser's event loop task runner.

 In addition, the WebAssembly export is refactored to return a `Promise` object &mdash; instead of the original returned value from the export.
-This `Promise` object becomes the value returned by the WebAssembly application: when the WebAssembly code is suspended,[^first] the export `Promise` object is returned as the value of the call into WebAssembly.
+This `Promise` object becomes the value returned by the WebAssembly application: when the WebAssembly code is suspended,[^first] the exported `Promise` object is returned as the value of the call into WebAssembly.

 [^first]: If a WebAssembly application is suspended more than once, subsequent suspensions will return to the browser's event loop and will not be directly visible to the web application.